As photographers, we sometimes tend to get carried away by the technical side of things.

 The classical and most recognizable complementary pairs are red & green, blue & orange, and yellow & purple.

 These color combinations are widely used in all sorts of visual communication nowadays, so they’re basically a safe choice whenever you’re looking for dramatic impact but don’t feel like experimenting too much.

-Having this powerful contrast can be genuinely beneficial for your image, but you also need to be careful when using this technique.
+Having this powerful contrast in photography can be genuinely beneficial for your image, but you also need to be careful when using this technique.

 This is because such intense color combinations can draw all the viewer’s attention and thus overpower your photograph completely.

 How to soften the effect of the complementary colors